 Risks are uncertain events or conditions that may have a positive or negative effect on the project objectives if they occur.
-In the context of CCCM community-led projects, risks can be related to the security situation, the availability of resources, the acceptance, participation and engagement of the affected population, the coordination with other actors, the environmental impact, and the sustainability of the project outcomes...
+In the context of CCCM community-led projects, risks can be related to the security situation, the availability of resources, the participation and engagement of the affected population, the coordination with other actors, the environmental impact, and the sustainability of the project outcomes.
 Each project has its unique risks depending on the specific context, needs, and capacities of the site and the community.
-Hence, it is essential to anticipate these risks and recognize their interdependence and prepare for them beforehand in order to lower their probability or effect, or to exploit their possibilities.
+Therefore, it is important to foresee these risks and plan for them in advance in order to reduce their likelihood or impact, or to take advantage of their opportunities.
 Some risks to consider: